Back2Dev/bottom/README.md

-# Puck Demo - fully featured
+# Puck Demo - Standalone

 This demo is for the Puck editor.
 See https://github.com/puckeditor/puck

 It is a fully featured block editor.

-This demo is based on the `next` recipe, but it includes a number of components to make it look like a real app rather than an empty shell.
+This demo is extracted from the Puck repo in /apps/demo.
+That code is woven into the whole repository, so it's not a good starting point for a project.
+I asked ChatGPT to extract it as a standalone app, and it did a good job of that.

+## Why is it called Bottom?

+Nick Bottom is a character in Shakespeare's A Midsummer Night's Dream who provides comic relief throughout the play.
+A weaver by trade, he is famously known for getting his head transformed into that of a donkey by the elusive Puck.

 ## Demonstrates

 - Next.js 13 App Router implementation
-- JSON database implementation with HTTP API
+- Server side database in mongodb or JSON file
 - Catch-all routes to use puck for any route on the platform

 ## Usage